jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

             odd_numbers
         )

-  the terminal still shows green
+  the terminal shows all tests are still passing

 ----